 The Planning Emphasis Areas for the MetroPlan Orlando Planning Area are a combination of Federal and State emphasis areas.

 United States Department of Transportation

-In 2021, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) Offices of Planning jointly issued updated federal Planning Emphasis Areas.
+The Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) Offices of Planning have issued updated federal Planning Emphasis Areas.
 Federal emphasis areas include: